techidaily/site-audio-editing/source/_posts/updated-navigating-through-the-leading-free-and-collaborative-windows-audio-processing-applications.md

  Learn the detailed info about [How to add voiceover?](https://tools.techidaily.com/wondershare/filmora/download/)

- Note: If you just want to[remove the background audio noise from the .MOV video](https://tools.techidaily.com/wondershare/filmora/download/), you can achieve it with the De-noise feature.
+ Note: If you just want to [remove the background audio noise from the .MOV video](https://tools.techidaily.com/wondershare/filmora/download/), you can achieve it with the De-noise feature.
 To do that, just double click the audio file in the time to enter the audio editing window.
 In the pop-up window, click the De-noise option and Filmora will remove the audio noise from the .mov video.

 ![Filmora remove background noise](https://images.wondershare.com/filmora/article-images/remove-noise.JPG)